 - …(from Pollock, fh)… concern with line, fluid line, calligraphy, and… …experiments with line not as line but as shape.

-* Helen Frankenthaler, source of her woman artist quotes on modern art & paintings: “The Museum of Modern Art , MoMA Highlights , New York”, The Museum of Modern Art, revised 2004, originally published 1999, p.
-219; http://www.moma.org/collection/object.php?object_id=78722 (American woman painter, famous for her soak method (‘Mountains and Sea’) and flat colourful painting technique in Color Field; at the bottom biography facts)
+* Frankenthaler, her artist quote on line as a shape, from: “The Museum of Modern Art , MoMA Highlights , New York”, The Museum of Modern Art, revised 2004, originally published 1999, p.
+219; http://www.moma.org/collection/object.php?object_id=78722

 - The picture developed – bit by bit while I was working on it – into shapes symbolic of an exuberant figure and ladder… …therefore: ‘Jacob’s Ladder’. (the title of the work she made in 1966, fh) .

-* Helen Frankenthaler, source of her woman artist quotes on modern art & paintings: “MoMA Highlights , New York”, The Museum of Modern Art, revised 2004, originally published 1999, p.
+* Helen Frankenthaler on the birth of a title of the art-work ‘Jacob’s Ladder’, from: “MoMA Highlights , New York”, The Museum of Modern Art, revised 2004, originally published 1999, p.
 219; http://www.moma.org/collection/object.php?object_id=78722

 - I have always been concerned with painting that simultaneously insists on a flat surface and then denies it.